lucidchin/IGME-235-Fall-2020/exercises/tetris-grid.md

 Let's build a new Grid with a 6x6 layout.

-*Not gonna lie...
-I didn't get this to be responsive.
-It would take a different approach with the image files, I believe, and I'm out of time to add more to this exercise.
-Sorry.*
+*Note, this is not responsive.
+It would take a different approach with the image files and we just haven't had a chance to re-write the execise yet...
+If you feel so inclined, feel free to submit an alternative version of this assignment with a responsive playground grid.
+Bring it to your instructors attention directly and we may award some bonus credit!*

 You might want to do this part with Firefox so that you can use its awesome grid inspector tools.
 Just copy the Live Server URL to your page out of the Chrome location box and paste it into Firefox's... the same JavaScript will watch for changes to the file and reload when it is modified.
 Then, when you use the inspector on an area that's a grid container, there will be a small grid button in the HTML that you can click on to display the grid inspector.